 We carry out extensive numerical calculations of average entanglement and variance over time of Hadamard and Fourier walks starting from a Gaussian state with $\sigma_0=10$, as performed in earlier works \cite{vieira2013dynamically,vieira2014entangling,orthey2017asymptotic,ghizoni2019trojan}.
-The average variance and entanglement over time depicted in Fig.~\ref{fig.3}(a) and (b) respectively corroborate the long-time variance and asymptotic entanglement from the previous section.
-The average variance $\braket{\sigma^2}/t^2$ are about $0.31$ and $<0.01$, while the average entanglement $\braket{S_E}$ reached after $3000$ time steps are about $0.69$ and $0.76$ for Hadamard and Fourier walks respectively.
-The probability profile has two opposite peaks in the Hadamard walk as shown in Fig.~\ref{fig.3}(c) with up and down states contributions.
-When the peaks are separated, the entanglement quickly reaches a steady behavior with a large real coherence term from eq. \ref{rho}, since the Hadamard coin does not impose a relative phases between spin states.
+The average variance and entanglement over time depicted in Figs.~\ref{fig.3}(a) and (b), respectively, corroborate the long-time variance and asymptotic entanglement from the previous section.
+The average variances $\braket{\sigma^2}/t^2$ are about $0.31$ and $<0.01$, while the average entanglements $\braket{S_E}$ reached after $3000$ time steps are about $0.69$ and $0.76$ for Hadamard and Fourier walks, respectively.
+The probability profile has two opposite peaks in the Hadamard walk as shown in Fig.~\ref{fig.3}(c) with up- and down-state contributions.
+When the peaks are separated, the entanglement quickly reaches a steady behavior with a large real coherence term from eq. \ref{rho}, since the Hadamard coin does not impose a relative phase between spin states.
 In the Fourier case, due to the tiny spreading of the state, there is a high overlapping between up and down states as can be seen in Fig.~\ref{fig.3}(d).
-This interesting effect causes a slow entanglement convergence, and together with the relative phase of $\pi/2$ imposed by the Fourier coin, the real and imaginary parts of the coherence term evolves to a smaller $|\gamma|^2$ than the Hadamard walk.
+This interesting effect causes a slow entanglement convergence, and together with the relative phase of $\pi/2$ imposed by the Fourier coin, the real and imaginary parts of the coherence term evolve to a smaller $|\gamma|^2$ than the Hadamard walk.